 Entrenched in Fear

-I awake to a pitch black room lost as to why I am awake or where I am.
+I awake to a pitch-black room, lost as to why I am awake or where I am.
 Fear is racing through my body as if to try to intimidate the blood which occupies my veins.
 I am cold, shivering and it is still dark outside.
-Everything in me tells me to get back into the safety of my bed and I am lost as to the time of day.
-I look to my phone and quickly discover it is morning and I already feel completely behind.
-I cannot seem to escape the fear which I awoke to what seems like only moments ago.
-My mind is sharply focused on protection and I somehow wonder if I am in any real danger.
+Everything in me tells me to get back into the safety of my bed, and I am lost as to the time of day.
+I look at my phone and quickly discover it is morning, and I already feel completely behind.
+I cannot seem to escape the fear that I awoke to what seems like only moments ago.
+My mind is sharply focused on protection, and I somehow wonder if I am in any real danger.
 As I begin to make my way to the bathroom listening for evidence, I realize that I am in no real danger.
 I wonder what has occurred to raise all my body’s defenses, but I assure myself that if I just make it to the bathroom, then I’ll be alright.

 A Common Misunderstanding